Jack Jones (American singer): 1938–1960: Early years and Capitol Records

-Years at Kapp
+1961–1967: Years at Kapp

 While performing at a San Francisco nightclub, Jack Jones was heard by Pete King, a producer and artist for Kapp Records, who quickly signed him to the label.
-In August 1961, Jones recorded the ballad "Lollipops and Roses", which became a hit the next year.
-His biggest pop hit was "Wives and Lovers", written by Burt Bacharach and Hal David.
+In August 1961, Jones recorded the ballad "Lollipops and Roses" written by Tony Velona, which became his first hit the next year.
+His biggest pop hit was "Wives and Lovers" in 1963, written by Burt Bacharach and Hal David.
+Both recordings earned him Grammy Awards for Best Vocal Performance, Male.
+The album Wives and Lovers was successfully released while the title track was still on the singles charts.